influxdata/awesome/docs/part-2/input-format-vs-output-format.md

 ---

 The InfluxDB input format is line protocol.
 The InfluxDB output format is Annotated CSV.
-The input format is different from the InfluxDB persistence.
-The Annotated CSV output can match the InfluxDB persistence format with simple Flux queries.
-However, can add Flux transformations to your query such that the Annotated CSV output doesn’t reflect the InfluxDB persistence format.
-Understanding these subtle differences is critical for good schema design and for using InfluxDB optimally.
+InfluxDB users are sometimes initially confused because using line protocol can be similar to writing a single table, but then when they query the same data, the query returns multiple tables in CSV.
+This is because line protocol is ingested by InfluxDB it is seperated into series.
+Understanding these subtle relationship between the ingestion format and time series is important for good schema design and for using InfluxDB optimally.

 ## Line Protocol